akmalkadi/laravel-student-manager-mini-project/README.md

 ## 2. How These Files Were Created (Step-by-Step)

-Here are the Artisan commands used while creating this mini project:
+Here are the steps used to create this mini project.

-    # 1) Create a new Laravel project
+    # 1) Create a new Laravel project inside a new folder
     composer create-project laravel/laravel student_manager

     cd student_manager

+    # 2) Copy the mini-project files (from the cloned repo) into this Laravel project
+    # Adjust the path based on where you cloned the repository
+    cp -r ../laravel-student-manager-mini-project/* .

+The mini project files replace or add the following:

+- app/Http/Controllers/StudentController.php
+- app/Models/Student.php
+- database/migrations/...create_students_table.php
+- database/seeders/StudentSeeder.php
+- database/seeders/DatabaseSeeder.php
+- resources/views/students/*.blade.php
+- routes/web.php (adds Route::resource)

+---

+### (Optional) How these files were originally generated

+These Artisan commands were used during the creation of the project:

-    # 2) Create the Student model + migration + controller (resource style)
+    # Generate model + migration + controller
     php artisan make:model Student -mcr

-    # 3) Create a seeder for sample data
+    # Generate a seeder
     php artisan make:seeder StudentSeeder

 Then the files were edited manually:

 - Model → added $fillable
 - Migration → added name and grade columns
-- Seeder → inserted 3 sample rows
+- Seeder → inserted sample rows
-- Controller → implemented CRUD
+- Controller → implemented CRUD logic
-- Views → added list, create, and edit templates
+- Views → added index/create/edit pages
 - Routes → added the resource route

 ---